 This scheme is considered to be a multi-employer scheme as described in Section 28 of FRS 102.
 This means it is not possible to attribute the Scheme's assets and liabilities to specific employers, and this means that contribution are accounted for as if the Scheme were a defined contribution scheme.
-There were pension costs charged to the Statement of Financial Activities in the year of £882,049 (2017: £694,885) which were contributions payable towards benefits and expenses accrued in that year, plus the figures highlighted in the table on page 45 as being recognised in the Statement of Financial Activities, giving a total charge of £863,049 for 2018 (2017: £777,885).
+There were pension costs charged to the Statement of Financial Activities in the year of £883,255 (2018: £882,049) which were contributions payable towards benefits and expenses accrued in that year, plus the figures highlighted in the table on page 47 as being recognised in the Statement of Financial Activities (an overall credit of £1,201,000), giving a total credit of £317,745 for 2019 (2018: charge of £863,049).

 A valuation of the Scheme is carried out once every three years.
-The most recent scheme valuation completed was carried out as at 31 December 2015.
-A valuation at 31 December 2018 is currently under way, but the results of this are yet to be determined.
-The 2015 valuation revealed a deficit of £236m based on assets of £1,308m and a funding target of £1,544m, assessed using the following assumptions:
+The most recent scheme valuation completed was carried out as at 31 December 2018.
+The 2018 valuation revealed a deficit of £50m based on assets of £1,818m and a funding target of £1,868m, assessed using the following assumptions:

-- An investment strategy of: - for investments backing liabilities for pensions in payment, an allocation to gilts of 33% from the valuation date until December 2019 and, thereafter, increasing linearly to 70% by 31 December 2030 (with the remainder in return-seeking assets); and - $\circ~$ a 100% allocation to return-seeking assets for investments backing liabilities prior to retirement; - Investment returns equivalent to 2.6% p.a. on gilts and 4.6% p.a. on return-seeking assets; - RPI inflation of 3.2% p.a. (and pension increases consistent with this); - Increase in pensionable stipends of 3.2% p.a.; - Mortality in accordance with 80% of the S2NMA and S2NFA tables, with allowance for future improvements in mortality rates in line with the CMI 2015 core projections, with a long term annual rate of improvement of 1.5%.
+- An average discount rate of 3.2% - RPI inflation of 3.4% p.a. (and pension increases consistent with this); - Increase in pensionable stipends of 3.4% p.a.; - Mortality in accordance with 95% of the S3NA\VL tables, with allowance for improvements in mortality rates in line with the CMI 2018 extended model, with a long term annual rate of improvement of 1.5%, a smoothing parameter of7 and an initial addition to mortality improvements of 0.5% pa.

-Following the 31 December 2015 valuation, a recovery plan was put in place until 31 December 2025 with deficit recovery contributions (as a percentage of pensionable stipends) of 14.1% for 2016 and 2017, and 11.9% for each year from 2018 to 2025.
+Following the 31 December 2018 valuation, a recovery plan was put in place until 31 December 2022 with deficit recovery contributions (as a percentage of pensionable stipends) of 11.9% for each year 2018 to 2020, and 7.1% for 2021 and 2022.